artscorestudio/APYDataGridBundle/Resources/doc/source/index.md

 # Setting the Grid Source

-Your are in the Source settings for a Grid chapter.
+Your are in the "Setting the Grid Source" chapter.
 You can access to :

 * [Entity source (ORM)](entity_source.md)
 * [Document source (ODM)](document_source.md)